Transparency

 How Alternative Medicine Is Treated Under Statutory Health Insurance

 If you are statutorily insured, it is important to understand that you are not entitled to alternative medicine as part of the standard benefit catalogue.
 Coverage is not based on personal preference, but on clearly defined system rules.
-If you use alternative treatments or are considering supplementary insurance, understanding how statutory health insurance approaches alternative medicine in principle helps you assess where coverage ends and where private solutions may become relevant.
+If you use alternative treatments or are considering supplementary insurance, understanding how statutory health insurance approaches alternative medicine helps you assess where coverage ends and where private solutions may become relevant.

 Core principle of statutory health insurance